 Daycare centers can be a breeding ground for germs and bacteria, which is why it is so important to implement proper sanitary measures when cleaning cots that children use during nap time.
-A simple bleach solution is especially effective in cleaning and sanitizing items that come into regular contact with children because bleach evaporates completely, leaving no residue.
-Following a few general practices when cleaning cots at your daycare center helps ensure the health and safety of the children in your care.
+A simple bleach solution is an effective tool in cleaning and sanitizing items that come into regular contact with children since the bleach evaporates completely, leaving no residue.
+Follow some general practices to clean cots at a daycare center and ensure the health and safety of the children in your care.

 Things You'll Need

 - Spray bottle

 Make a solution of bleach water sanitizer by adding 1 tbs of household bleach to one gallon of cold water.
 This solution will kill most bacteria and other organisms that may contaminate sleeping cots.
 Cold water should be used in place of hot, since heat reduces the strength of bleach.